snejkaj/Motorcycle-datalogger/README.md

 Tentative functions identified for the CPU (and not limited to):
 - A true inertial navigation system (INS) with GPS aiding - the INS provides accurate orinetations, position and velocity information (this is in contrast to an attitude and heading reference system, or AHRS, that only provides orientations)
-- High capacity data logging to a SD card
+- High capacity data logging to a M2 SSD
 - Time synchronization with a GoPro

 ### GPS
 A GPS receiver and antenna will be used for accurate position, velocity and time (PVT) information.
 GPS time will be used as the reference time on the system.
+GPS to be choosen needs to be accurate and fast (10Hz) to be able to log cornering on tracks

 ### Inertial Measurement Unit (IMU)